Articles in this section

 2 mins read

-CSS isolation is a technique used in Blazor applications to scope CSS styles to a specific component, preventing styles from leaking into other parts of the application.
+CSS isolation is a technique used in Blazor applications to scope CSS styles to a specific component, preventing styles from affecting other parts of the application.
 This article provides a guide on how to achieve CSS isolation when using the Blazor Dialog component in a Blazor application.

 Wrapping the Dialog Component